 the music--usually she will say "last time" when the last compás is

+coming.
+Still, it's your responsibility as an accompanist to sense when the routine has come to an end.
 TIP: When the teacher explains the dance routine to the students, don't tune her out.
 Pay attention and listen and memorize the sequence.

-- Teach youpickthemusicus: This is more challenging and therefore
+Teach youpickthemusicus: This is more challenging and therefore

 geared towards more experienced accompanists.
 This type of teacher